Marguerite Monnot: Early years

 Marguerite Monnot was born in Decize, Nièvre, a small city on the river Loire.
 Her father, Gabriel Monnot, who had lost his sight at the age of three, was a musician and composer of religious music.
 He was the organist at the Saint-Aré church in Decize and gave piano and harmonium lessons.
 Monnot's mother, Marie, also gave music lessons and was a teacher of French literature and a writer.
 Every evening, pupils and friends gathered in their home to play and sing, and the Monnots sometimes invited well-known musicians to join them.
 She rarely attended school; her mother taught her at home and she practiced piano several hours a day.

 At the age of three, she composed her first little song, "Bluette".
 At three and a half, she accompanied a singer at a Paris performance of a Mozart berceuse, receiving a toy stuffed cat as compensation.
 In 1911, at the Salle des Agriculteurs in Paris, she played Liszt, Chopin, and Mozart, and received her first press reviews.
 From twelve to fifteen years of age, she performed in several different cities, including Paris, where Camille Saint-Saëns is said to have remarked of her, "I have just heard the best pianist in the world."
 At age fifteen, she was sent to study in Paris.
-She had lessons from Vincent d’Indy in harmony and fugue, studied piano with Alfred Cortot, and learned harmony from Nadia Boulanger.
+She had lessons from Vincent d’Indy in harmony and fugue, studied piano with Alfred Cortot and American pianist Harold Henry, and learned harmony from Nadia Boulanger.
 The latter helped her to prepare for the Prix de Rome, although it is unclear whether she actually entered the competition formally.
 She toured the capitals of Europe when she was sixteen, and accompanied the dancer Vincente Escuderro in Madrid.
 There, she became interested in Spanish folklore.
 She was offered the opportunity to become an official musician at the Spanish royal court, but her parents sent her back to Paris instead for further study.